spithacode/flappy-bird/docs/project-progress.md

 - **Collision Detection**: Has dedicated collision handlers for game mechanics.
 - **External Dependencies**: Uses external packages like @spithacode/input-manager to leverage existing solutions.
 - **Clean Module Organization**: Input management is centralized and initialized in the main entry point.
-- **Score System**: Implements a score system that tracks player progress and displays it on screen.
+- **Score System**: Implements a proper scoring system with high score persistence using localStorage.
+- **Realistic Bird Movement**: Bird rotates based on velocity to simulate realistic flight dynamics.

 ### Areas for Improvement
 - **State Management**: Could benefit from a formal game state system to handle different screens (menu, game, game over).